eziodeyk/OR-ML-survey/README.md

 directly use the embedded output instead of the RNN hidden status.
 **RNN structure**: since there is no meaning in the order of inputs, the hidden variables is useless in the context of combinatorial optimization.
 A change in the input may lead to extra cost on conputation for updating.
 The model consists of two components: the first is ***a set of graph embeddings***, which is in form of 1-layer GCN, but it simply ***utilize the local information of each node, without incorporating adjacency information***; the second is the RNN decoder, where the dynamic static elements is part of the input.
 **Attention mechanism**: the mechanism is similar to one used in *Pointer Networks*
 > the embedding and attention mechanism are invariant to the input order.

 **Training model**: policy gradient approach (***use an estimate of the gradient of the expected return with respect to the policy parameters to iteratively improve the policy***) consisting two networks: an actornetwork to predict the distribution over candidates for the next step and a critic network to assess the reward given current status.
 Two sampling strategies: greedy and beam search, the latter leads to improved prediction at the cost of a slight increase in computation. masking scheme: superior to classical solver to VRP, including Clarke-Wright savings heuristic (CW), the Sweep heuristic (SW), and Google’s optimization tools (OR-Tools), and is a proper tool for size-varing situation.

 ## Attention, Learn to Solve Routing Problem!
-Wouter Kool et al. 2019 ICLR, (TSP, two variants of VRP), transformer
+Wouter Kool et al. 2019 ICLR, (TSP, two variants of VRP), transformer architecture
 >The application of Neural Networks (NNs) for optimizing decisions in combinatorial optimization problems dates back to Hopfield & Tank (1985), who applied a Hopfield-network for solving small TSP instances.

+**Encoder**: a framework similiar to Vaswani et al. (2017) ***"attention is all your need"*** **Attention**: the model could be reasonably considered as a Graph Attention Network The embeddings are updated with a series of attention layers in form of two sublayers for each, and aggregated by mean as the graph embedding.
+Both node embedding and graph embedding are proceeded to the decoder as input.
-**Attention**: the model could be reasonably considered as a Graph Attention Network consists of multi-head attention layer and a node-wise fully connected feed-forward layer.
-Each sublayer adds a skip-connection and batch normalization with ReLu activation.
+The two sublayers of the attention layer are namely multi-head attention layer (managing message passing between the nodes) and a node-wise fully connected feed-forward layer, in addition with a skip-connection and batch normalization with ReLu activation.
+**Decoder**
+A single-head attention mechanism sequentially generates the final probabilities at timestep t from in to n based on the output of encoder and two ending output of the current partial solution.
+A special architecture called **context embedding** is designed in this model to represent the docoding context.
 ## GNN:

 ###